ahmedzbyr/ahmedzbyr.my_gem_apis/README.md

-# Creating an Ansible Collection

-This blog post will guide you through the process of creating an Ansible collection.
-We'll cover naming conventions, setting up a repository, initializing the collection structure, adding custom modules and module utilities, and finally, testing the collection in a playbook.

----

-## TLDR; Take it for a spin - Quick Start Guide
+# TLDR; Take it for a spin - Quick Start Guide

 Follow these steps to set up your environment and run the Ansible playbook.